Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 If satisfied that there is sufficient evidence to prove that the offence is aggravated in by hostility on the grounds of sexual orientation or being transgender , prosecutors should make it clear to the defence and to the court at the earliest opportunity that they intend to so advise the court for sentencing purposes.
 In Crown Court cases, letters should be sent to the defence and the court to advise them when the prosecution intend to apply for a sentence uplift under s.146 Criminal Justice Act 2003.
 These letters should set out the evidential grounds on which the application will be based.

-There is no aggravated offence of homophobic, biphobic or transphobic hate crime but s146 of the Criminal Justice Act 2003 imposes a duty upon courts to increase the sentence for any offence committed that involves either:
+There is no aggravated offence of homophobic, biphobic or transphobic hate crime but s.66 Sentencing Act 2020 imposes a duty upon courts, when considering the seriousness of an offence, to treat as an aggravating factor that either:

-- the offender demonstrating hostility towards the victim based upon the sexual orientation (or presumed sexual orientation) of the victim or based upon the victim being (or being presumed to be) transgender; or
+- at the time of committing the offence, or immediately before or after doing so, the offender demonstrated hostility towards the victim based upon the sexual orientation (or presumed sexual orientation) of the victim or based upon the victim being (or being presumed to be) transgender; or

-- the offence being motivated (wholly or partly) by hostility towards persons who are of a particular sexual orientation or who are transgender.
+- the offence was motivated (wholly or partly) by hostility towards persons who are of a particular sexual orientation or who are transgender.

 Note that these are alternatives.
 This means that in a case where a demonstration of hostility can be proved, there is no need also to prove motivation, and vice versa.

-A sentence may be increased under s146 in relation to any offence.
+A sentence may be increased under s.66 SA 2020 in relation to any offence.
 Much of the harassment experienced by the LGBT community is persistent, low level offending.
-In order to counter this type of behaviour it is important that s146 uplifts are applied for in all appropriate cases.
-This approach is intended to ensure that homophobic, biphobic and transphobic hate crime is punished properly and that justice is afforded to all.
+In order to counter this type of behaviour it is important that s.66 SA 2020 uplifts are applied for in all appropriate cases.
+This approach is intended to ensure that homophobic, biphobic and transphobic hate crime is punished properly, and that justice is afforded to all.

 Definition of sexual orientation and transgender identity